Commercial Investing guide

 For those starting on their investment journey, the expertise of commercial buyer’s agents can pay dividends.
 A commercial buyer’s agent can help introduce you to the commercial property market, acting as a guide as you navigate the investment process.
 Here’s how to invest in commercial property in Australia, with the help of an investment property expert.

-1. Undertake due diligence
+Undertake due diligence

-First, your buyer’s agent will research the tenant and their business—past and present.
+First, your buyer’s agent will research the tenant and their business — past and present.
 How long have they been on the premises?
 Are there any risks associated with the tenant?
 They will request an arrears report and establish whether the tenant has paid their rent on time, as well as whether they’re paid up to date.
 Remember: in commercial property, the tenant is everything.
 It’s important to purchase a property which will generate interest from quality tenants.
 Your buyer’s agent can help you conduct a complete analysis of potential tenants.

-2. Share expertise on the various commercial investment types
+Share expertise on the various commercial investment types

-3. Understand the locations you’d like to buy in
+Understand the locations you’d

 It is vital that your buyer’s agent understands the market value of the areas you’re interested in, including what similar properties in the area lease and sell for, upcoming infrastructure development, and population growth prospects.
 Depending on your personal criteria as the client, a buyer’s agent will have the connections to find a property that suits your needs: whether you’re looking for high growth areas like capital cities, high cash flow, or a more diverse portfolio.

-4. Source properties on your behalf
+Source properties on your behalf

-5. Support you through the whole sales process
+Support you through the whole sales process

 A buyer’s agent can be an important source of support for investors, helping you through the entire sales process.
 From assisting with financing requirements to negotiating the contract’s terms on your behalf, a commercial buyer’s agent is an invaluable asset.
+Learn more about our dedicated Financing team at Rethink Financing.

-6. Link you up with the best property management options
+Link you up with the best property management options

 Not only do commercial buyer’s agents have connections with off-market properties; they have a wealth of contacts in all aspects of the commercial field.

-7. Provide long term support
+Provide long term

 After settlement, they will continue to support you with your property, ensuring you maximise cash flow for the duration of your ownership.

-Pros of commercial property
+Pros of commercial property compared to residential investment

 You generate passive income sooner